Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Louvre Museum, Paris, France | ©Canmandawe

-September is an ideal month to visit Paris and enjoy the autumn weather in the city.
+September is an ideal month to visit Paris and enjoy the autumn weather of the city.
 In addition, there are a lot of interesting events taking place.
 Here are all the things you can do to have the time of your life in Paris in September.

 Paris Jazz Festival| ©InfoParis